 When a surviving spouse or civil partner dies, relief is due on that death in respect of any unused proportion of the nil rate band of the spouse or civil partner who died first.
 This is in addition to any unused nil rate band of the survivor.
-Transfers between spouses or civil partners who are both UKdomiciled or both non-UK domiciled are exempt.
+Transfers between spouses or civil partners who are both UK-domiciled or both non-UK domiciled are exempt.
 When a transferor spouse or civil partner is UK-domiciled and a transferee spouse or civil partner is not, the spouse exemption is limited to the level of the IHT nil rate band.
 Also a non-UK domiciled spouse or civil partner can elect to be treated for IHT as UK-domiciled.
 If he or she does so the full spouse/civil partner exemption will be due.
+At Spring Budget 2024, the government announced an intention to move IHT to a residence-based system instead of a domicile-based system from 6 April 2025, subject to consultation.